Is Mercari Legit? Safety Review and Scam Prevention (2026)

 Sellers ask you to pay through Venmo, Zelle, Cash App, or PayPal Friends and Family, often with the line “I’ll knock 15 percent off if you skip Mercari fees.”
 Once money leaves the app, Buyer Protection doesn’t apply and the only refund path is your bank’s chargeback process.

-We messaged a seller listing AirPods Pro at $80 in late January who offered this exact discount.
-We declined and used the in-app “Report a problem” form.
-Mercari removed the listing inside 2 hours and emailed a confirmation.
+A seller listing AirPods Pro at $80 with this exact “skip the fees” discount is a textbook off-platform scam.
+The right move is to decline and use the in-app “Report a problem” form, which usually pulls the listing within hours and sends an email confirmation.
 Per the FTC’s official guidance on peer-to-peer payment scams, refunds on Venmo and Zelle are nearly impossible once you authorize the transfer, which is why scam sellers push you there.

 #Empty-Box Tracking Scams